dilanalib/ansible-training/README.md

 # ansible-example

-Ansible training notes on TBB DevOps specialist training program
+This document contains the Ansible training notes given in the TBB DevOps Specialist Training Program.